developit/dlv/README.md

 # `dlv(obj, keypath)` [![NPM](https://img.shields.io/npm/v/dlv.svg)](https://npmjs.com/package/dlv) [![Build](https://travis-ci.org/developit/dlv.svg?branch=master)](https://travis-ci.org/developit/dlv)

-> Safely get a dot-notated path within a nested object, with ability to return a default if the full key path does not exist
+> Safely get a dot-notated path within a nested object, with ability to return a default if the full key path does not exist or the value is undefined

 ### Why?